-I am currently in the second year of a MSc in Neuroimaging for Research.
+I am currently in the final year of an MSc in Neuroimaging for Research.
 This is a part-time online learning postgraduate programme that has given me the opportunity to undertake a Masters degree whilst working at the same time.

 During my free time I enjoy going to the theatre, travelling to different countries and going for walks in the park.
 Have a look at my blog to find out more about my online learning journey.

 I am an online learner from the mid-west U.S.A, pursuing my MSc in Equine Science.